The Department of Communication offers the following programs of study for undergraduates:

 APPLICATIONS (click on links below)

-Applications for the Communication and Journalism and Public Interest Communication majors are online and available the first two weeks of autumn, winter, and spring quarters (Autumn 2020 applications are due Wednesday, October 14 at 5:00 p.m.).
+Applications for the Communication and Journalism and Public Interest Communication majors are online and available the first week of autumn, winter, and spring quarters.
+Spring 2021 applications are due Monday, April 5, at 5:00 p.m.

 To appeal an admissions decision from the Department of Communication, email a statement of no more than 300 words that outlines why you are appealing.
 Appeals should be received no more than one week after the initial decisions are delivered and you will receive a response within 10 days.
 These statements are reviewed by the undergraduate program coordinator and the Department chair (or her appointee), who make a final decision about admission.
 In the appeal review, the Department considers only a) additional information that was not available at the time of the initial application, or b) correction of material error in the original application.
 Please be as specific as possible about why we should reverse our admissions decision.
 Appeals can be emailed to Undergraduate Program Coordinator Caley Cook at firstname.lastname@example.org.